Abigail/Abigail.github.io/Src/Trapped/buddist_devil.md

 </div>

-The **Buddist Devil** either slides up to three unoccupied squares diagonally forward (like a limited forward %%FERZ%%), or steps one square orthogonally right, left or backward
+The **Buddist Devil** either slides up to three unoccupied squares diagonally forward (like a limited forward %%BISHOP%%), or steps one square orthogonally right, left or backward
 (like a backward-horizontal %%WAZIR%%).